-If there is no Affinity Group in your area, you can start one in your Section or Student Branch by recruiting six other IEEE Members willing to be part of the Affinity Group and then submitting a petition.
+If there is no WIE Affinity Group in your area, you can start one in your Section or Student Branch by recruiting six other IEEE Members willing to be part of the WIE Affinity Group and then submitting a petition.

-Benefits of forming a WIE Affinity Group
+Benefits of Forming a WIE Affinity Group

 - Opportunity to network on a local level

-- Get Free Web site hosting
+- Get Free IEEE Web hosting

 - Apply for funding for events and activities.
 (Request must be submitted and approved by the IEEE WIE Committee.)

-How to form a WIE Affinity Group
+How to Form a WIE Affinity Group

 To form an Affinity Group:

-- recruit six IEEE members willing to be part of the founding affinity group;
+- Recruit six IEEE members willing to be part of the founding Affinity Group;

-- select someone to be responsible for the affinity group until the first meeting is held and the Officers are formally appointed;
+- Select someone to be responsible for the Affinity Group until the first meeting is held and the Officers are formally appointed;

-Recruiting volunteers for a WIE Affinity Group
+Recruiting Volunteers for WIE Affinity Group